ReactiveSets/toubkal/README.md

 and front-end developpers.
 We have enough resources to complete this project.

-If you are an experienced javascript programmer, understand the power of reactive programming and would like to join our team, contact us.
+If you are an experienced javascript programmer, understand the power of reactive programming and would like to join our team, please contact us.

-### Why yet-another JavaScript Web Application Framework?
+### Why yet-another JavaScript Web Application Library?
 The short answer is because we are not satisfied with the productivity, performances, and authorization models, of existing frameworks.